 Overall, The Lodge calls for about 15,000 square feet of offices in a new building, plus another 15,000 square feet of retail and restaurant space in the renovated Masonic Lodge.

-The future look of Glenwood Avenue at Moreland, looking southwest into Ormewood Park.
+Initial plans for the future look of Glenwood Avenue at Moreland, looking southwest into Ormewood Park.
 Clark Property R+D, King Properties; designs, McMillan Pazdan Smith Architecture

 The project’s name pays homage to a former Masonic Lodge on Moreland Avenue that’s been vacant and neglected for years but remains structurally sound, developers have said.
 It was built in 1947 and used as a Masonic Grand Lodge upstairs with a Kroger at street level.